Introducing Adobe Lightroom: Everything To Know

 - Have worked with photo editors before or currently use Adobe’s suite of tools

-- Want crisp images with uncompromising depth and tone quality
+- Want crisp pictures with uncompromising depth and tone quality

 - Don’t mind paying for your tools.